 Take that same approach and apply it to the audience.
-What does your audience need to know to be successful in 2019?
+What does your audience need to know to be successful this year?

 If your organization has research that can help answer that question, such as a survey or a focus group, stir that information into your presentation.
 When you know what your audience wants, you can create a theme that informs your speaker lineup.